vukics/cppqed/doc/structureTutorial.rst

   :language: c++
   :linenos:

-As we see, the Hamiltonian can be written in a rather straightforward way, and the corresponding :class:`quantumoperator::Frequencies` objects are also multiplied, expressing the fact that both constituents are in interaction picture.
+As we see, the Hamiltonian can be written in a rather straightforward way, and it internally takes care about the time-dependent phases appearing in   :eq:`XX_HamiltonianInIP`, which result from the use of interaction picture.